 Shakedown Street goes back to the early 80s as the vending area of a jam band parking lot wherever concerts would take place and is named after the 1978 Grateful Dead album and song.
 Items sold have included music, clothing, jewellery, artwork, books, food, drink, alcoholic beverages and more.
 We’re very pleased to be able to honour that tradition with great offerings in our indoor marketplace.

-Shakedown Street hours are 5 pm to 10 pm on March 17 and noon to 10 pm on March 18 (TO BE CONFIRMED).
+Shakedown Street hours are 5 pm to 10 pm on March 17 and noon to 10 pm on March 18.

 Parking is available at the Chateau Lacombe as well as on the street and in other downtown lots.